helgatheviking/KIA-Facebook-Social-Plugins/readme.txt

 3. Recommendations widget options

 == Changelog ==
+= 1.1 =
+* Fixed a host of issues with the plugin settings
+* changed the like button to appear anywhere the_content() is called
+* added ability to delete plugin settings on uninstall

 = 1.0 =
 * The first release!
 * Supports the facebook like box, activity feed, and recommendations as widgets
 * completely replaces your comments.php template with Facebook Comments
 * adds Like Button to the_content
+* took original plugin and made it OOP/class-based